 I am a native Kansan who grew up in Topeka and moved to Wichita, Kansas to attend Friends University.
 There he received a degree in Music Education and then went to Wichita State University where he received a Masters in Music Education (Conducting).
 Aaron taught in the Wichita district for 11 years before setting out as a full time musician.

-Aaron is a member of the Kansas Arts on Tour Roster with the Kansas Arts Commission.
+I am a member of the Kansas Arts on Tour Roster with the Kansas Arts Commission.
 He is a Nationally Credentialed Teaching Artist with Young Audiences in New York and a National Trainer with Wolf Trap Early Learning Through the Arts in Vienna VA.
-He is a founding Artist with Arts Partners Wichita where he is a roster Artist and a Teaching Artist and a Baby ArtsPlay Teaching Artist with Kansas Wolf Trap.
-He is a proud member of AFM Local 1000 currently serving as the President.
+I am a founding Artist with Arts Partners Wichita where I am a roster Artist and a Teaching Artist and a Baby ArtsPlay Teaching Artist with Kansas Wolf Trap.
+I am a proud member of AFM Local 1000 currently serving as the President.

-In 1990, Aaron, co-founded Hope Street Youth Development and served as it’s Executive Directory for 19 years.
+In 1990, I, co-founded Hope Street Youth Development and served as it’s Executive Directory for 19 years.
 The organization worked with middle and high school students providing leadership opportunities including academic and youth organizing.
 This experience allowed me the opportunity to listen and work closely with students.

 My music career includes 11 years of public school education with memberships in MENC (Music Education National Conference) and ACDA (American Choral Directors Association).
-Aaron has trained with the Kansas School Team Training for Substance Abuse Training and the Kansas Leadership Center.
+I trained with the Kansas School Team Training for Substance Abuse Training and the Kansas Leadership Center.
 I have consultants with several schools across south-central Kansas on issues of self-esteem, goal setting and leadership development in young people.

 I understands the power of community in and it is through the singing of OUR stories that we are reminded of this value that keep us all moving forward.